 Up-tempo “Frackin’ Hoedown”, (a.k.a “Another Frackin’ Hoedown”), brings The ECLECTRIC Music Players together for a barn thumping follow-up to the old man ballad.
 Under Steward’s direction, veteran instrumentalists Floren deKichen (fiddle) and Mr. E. S. Carpenter (musical saw) team up with new blood as well as old friends (from Steve’s 2010 album Ridin’, Drivin’, Wakan...).
 Within the devilishly angelic ECLECTRIC CHORUS, the voices of Serena Ann Green Eagle and the lovely Floral Clustah are joined by recent standout inductees Li'l Maxie Ripnit on the high end, and the one and only Big Lurch Hooper on the bottom.
 Also we must mention that the SE ensemble is joined here in the person of Chubbie Pickens on banjo, (and you'll be hearing more of Chubbie's work in the future).
 Describing ...Hoedown, Sings Two Bears says: 'Sounds like Earl Skruggs' cousin and The Oak Ridge Boyz - and Girlz - all pissed in the barn.'

 For strictly artistic reasons, we offer a combined edition, where the material is presented as it was originally written, produced, and was intended to be heard.
 The label is losing money on it, but a promise is a promise.
 “Frackin’ Fool Frackin’ Hoedown” is true to the author’s vision, and a good $ value.
 This is the 'Storyteller’s Special', and it works the way it was supposed to.
 Running time, both songs together, about 8 1/2 minutes.
 If you invest the time to listen, please stay for the end.
-The complete lyrics are currently available with the individual song titles on my CDBaby page - or I will email them to you on request.

 NOTE!
 It would appear that one or both of these songs have ruffled a few feathers: for example, see the entry on Q & A page from 'Deereman66'.